PMS vs. PMDD: What’s the difference?

 Helpful tips for dealing with PMS & PMDD

-We gathered some tips from health professionals and people who have PMDD and have managed to cope with its symptoms.
+We gathered some tips from health professionals and people who have Premenstrual Dysphoric Disorder and have managed to cope with its symptoms.

 Always talk to your healthcare provider if your PMS or PMDD symptoms interfere with your day-to-day life.
 Beyond that, give some of the following tips a try:

-• Your emotional and physical symptoms on the days preceding your period
+• Your physical and emotional symptoms on the days preceding your period

 • When these symptoms happen, how severe they are, and how long they last